U.S. exempts automated vehicles from some crash standards

 She argued the agency should instead advance “commonsense rules detailing minimum performance standards for autonomous driving systems.”

-(Reporting by Joe White and David Shepardson; Editing by Chizu Nomiyama, Dan Grebler and Lincoln Feast)
+(Reporting by Joe White and David Shepardson.
+Editing by Chizu Nomiyama, Dan Grebler, and Lincoln Feast.)

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: